Brandywine High School

 Brandywine High School is a public secondary school located near Talleys Corner in unincorporated New Castle County, Delaware, with a Wilmington postal address.
 Although the school is not within the Wilmington city limits, it does serve some parts of the city north of the Brandywine River.
+Its boundary also includes much of Claymont census-designated place, and parts of the Edgemoor CDP.
 It is a part of the Brandywine School District.

 There were 940 students enrolled in the fall for the 2020–2021 school year.
 Rebecca Reggio is the current principal of Brandywine High School.

+History

+Brandywine High School was established in 1958.
+Its building was designed by Wilmington architects Whiteside, Moeckel & Carbonell in the International Style and completed in 1959.

 Athletics

 Brandywine is a member of the Delaware Interscholastic Athletic Association (DIAA).
 The Bulldogs compete in Flight B of the Blue Hen Conference with a full slate of teams in all three sports seasons:

 Brandywine's sports include: cross country, field hockey, football, soccer, volleyball, cheerleading, basketball, swimming, wrestling, cheerleading, indoor track, baseball, softball, golf, lacrosse, tennis, and track and field.

 Recognitions

 In 2021, U.S. News & World Report ranked Brandywine #5,392 out of almost 24,000 public schools across the United States and Niche ranked it in the top 50% best public schools for athletes in New Castle County.

 The school was recognized by the Blue Ribbon Schools Program for the 1982–1983 school year.